carolasf/carolasf/README.md

-- 🔭 I'm study Systems analysis and development
+- 🔭 I hold an Associate Degree in Systems Analysis and Development.
 - 📫 Contact me by email: carolsaraivaferreira@gmail.com
 - 😄 Pronouns: she/her